Case Study: Apple iPhone on Amazon

 “I have visited MetroPCS as well as Best Buy and I have also looked at Groupon for refurbished iPhones.
 My son recently got one at Apple so I was thinking of looking there next.”

-During the research and testing phase I worked closely with Boris Rozenshteyn and Ashok Jagathrakshakan to create a development timeline and discuss an appropriate scope of work.
-We decided on an iterative design approach in which we would make incremental improvements towards our ultimate goal.
-I worked with UX Designer Julie Tra and product manager Sanjeev Goluguri to translate the research findings into data-driven design improvements.
+I immediately started incorporating my research findings into designs to accelerate the design process and provide a fresh perspective.
+Our collaboration allowed us to go from concept to prototype in just 3 weeks, and I conducted an evaluative research test through usertesting.com.
+During the research and testing phase, I closely collaborated with Boris Rozenshteyn and Ashok Jagathrakshakan to create a development timeline and determine the scope of work.
+We agreed on an iterative design approach, making incremental improvements toward our ultimate goal.
+With the support of the product manager Sanjeev Goluguri, we translated the research findings into data-driven design improvements.

 fig. 1 Brand Query Search